tjcsl/gitbook/guides-site/ion/using-ion-oauth.md

 #### API Requests

+Note: This part is most likely contained inside your views.py file, remember to implement a callback view and login view for users.

 For a Python client, use `requests` with `requests-oauthlib`.
 If running locally (without HTTPS), override the SSL requirement for OAuth2.

 ```python